Mako Mori test

 The Mako Mori test is a set of criteria pertaining to the representation of female characters within a film, television show or other work of fiction, inspired by the character Mako Mori from the 2013 film Pacific Rim.

-The requirements of the Mako Mori test are that a film or television show has at least one female character and that this character has an independent plot arc and that the character or her arc does not simply exist to support a male character's plot arc.
+The requirements of the Mako Mori test are that a film or television show has at least one female character, that this character has an independent plot arc, and that the character or her arc does not simply exist to support a male character's plot arc.

 Origins

 Gender portrayal in media and fiction, especially within the film industry, has been discussed and problematized since the early days of the feminist movement.
 The Bechdel test seeks to measure the gender representation within film and other fiction.
 The requirements of the Bechdel test are that: